Distributionally Robust Token Optimization in RLHF: Appendix of Proofs

 \subsection{Proof of Theorem~\ref{thm:kl_drto_main}}

-We prove the exact one-dimensional dual representation of the minibatch KL-robust value and the induced softmax form of the worst-case reweighting when the dual infimum is attained at a finite temperature.
+We prove the exact one-dimensional dual representation of the span-level KL-robust value and the induced exponential-tilt form of the worst-case span reweighting when the dual infimum is attained at a finite temperature.